vuw-research-computing/raapoi-docs/docs/training/gpu-neural-style.md

 ### Load the modules

-We are using the new Easybuild based modules, to ensure we don't have conflicst with the old modules, it will be best to unuse them first and then use the new system.
-At somepoint we may automatically add the new modules to your bashrc file - but currently you'll have to do this yourself or manually unuse and use the new module system
+We are using the new Easybuild based modules, to ensure we don't have conflicts with the old modules, it will be best to unuse them first and then use the new system.
+At somepoint we may automatically add the new modules to your bashrc file - but currently you'll have to do this yourself or manually unuse and use the new module system.

 ```bash
 module unuse /home/software/tools/modulefiles/  #unuse the old module system